NewsIn Your CommunityNorfolk

 "I came here with the Navy in 2001 and since then, the traffic has quadrupled on Hampton Blvd.
 Both commercial and commuter traffic to the large Naval base," Mike Crockett, the Larchmont Civic League president.

-The city is recommending traffic signs to restrict left turns
+The city is recommending traffic signs to restrict left turns:

--From Hampton Boulevard onto Hanover
+-From Hampton Boulevard onto Hanover Avenue

--From Jamestown onto Hampton Boulevard
+-From Jamestown Crescent onto Hampton Boulevard

--From Hampton Blvd. onto Richmond
+-From Hampton Boulevard onto Richmond Crescent

 They are also recommending possible speed sensors and that lights be put up to improve night time visibility.